angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 #### Game 1

-Lose the die roll, :card[Chalice of the Void]@1 followed by :card[Blood Moon] on turn 2.
+Lose the die roll, :card[Chalice of the Void] on 1 followed by :card[Blood Moon] on turn 2.

-Bring in the :card[Force of Negation]'s and the :card[Abrupt Decays], cut Veil, Fluster, Preordain.
+Bring in the :card[Force of Negation]'s and the :card[Abrupt Decay]'s, cut Veil,
+Flusterstorm, Preordain.

 #### Game 2

-I play :card[Underground Sea], cantrip, deploy a :card[LP].
-My opponent plays Chalice@1, I resolve Doomsday with :card[EoA]in hand and put a force on Top.
+I play Underground Sea, cantrip, deploy a :card[LP].
+My opponent plays Chalice on 1, I resolve Doomsday with :card[EoA] in hand and put a Force on top.

 #### Game 3